 Skip to main content

-National Grid Electricity Transmission (NGET), part of the National Grid Group, is proposing enhancements to the electricity network with its Eastern Green Links 3 and 4 (EGL 3&4) proposals.
+National Grid Electricity Transmission (NGET), part of the National Grid Group, is proposing enhancements to the electricity network with its Eastern Green Links 3 and 4 (EGL 3 and 4) proposals.
 These schemes propose two new primarily offshore high voltage electricity links, with converter stations and associated onshore infrastructure between Scotland and England.

 Latest news